christiangemesi/bachelorarbeit/README.md

 >  http://127.0.0.1/user <br>

 > 4. Notes to keep in mind: <br>
->   1. If the application is run for the first time the database needs to be importet manually. (see step 7 of the [Installation Development Environment](#Installation Development Environment))  <br>
+>   1. If the application is run for the first time the database needs to be importet manually. (see step 7 of the [Installation Development Environment with XAMPP](#Installation Development Environment with XAMPP))  <br>
->   2. If the application is run for the first time the thekre_admin user does also need to be created. (see step 7 of the [Installation Development Environment](#Installation Development Environment)) <br>
+>   2. If the application is run for the first time the thekre_admin user does also need to be created. (see step 7 of the [Installation Development Environment with XAMPP](#Installation Development Environment with XAMPP)) <br>
 >   3. If the Website is not shown correctly (e.g. no CSS) clear the browser cache and, or history and reload the page. <br>

-### Set the Application Live on the FHNW Server
+## Set the Application Live on the FHNW Server
 In the following section, we will guide you through the installation of the dockerized environment.
 This will set the application Live on the FHNW Server. <br>
 > 1. Install [Docker](https://www.docker.com/) <br>
 >    - Install Docker by running this command `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin` <br>